react4j/react4j/docs/arez.md

 {@file_content: file=react4j/examples/arez/step2/FooterTodoCount.java start_line=@View}

-This component can be rendered via an expression such as `React.createElement( FooterTodoCount_.TYPE )`.
+This component can be rendered via an expression such as `FooterTodoCountBuilder.build()`.

 The `FooterTodoCount` component will still be re-rendered every time a Todo is added or removed but the scope of the re-render is much smaller and thus the amount of work that React4j has to do is much smaller.